-The Filter & Sort pane allows you to facilitate applying filter and sorting criteria that you specify for the data grid.
-Click

-Filter & Sort from the toolbar to activate the Filter & Sort pane.
+Filter Wizard allows you to facilitate creating and applying filter criteria that you specify for the data grid.
+Moreover, it allows you to save filter criteria as a profile for future use.
+Click ∇ Filterfrom the toolbar to activate the filter.